FrankFK/WoopecGraphics/README.md

 There is a [nuget-package](https://www.nuget.org/packages/Woopec.Wpf) for usage of Woopec in WPF-applications.

-_For more examples, please refer to the [Documentation](https://woopec.wordpress.com/)_
+_For more examples, please refer to the [Documentation](https://frank.woopec.net/woopec-docs-index.html)_

 <!-- ROADMAP -->
 ## Roadmap

 This is a first version.
 The code has not yet been cleaned up properly.
-I will continue in 2022 ...
+I'm working on it...